microsoft/proxy_wifi/README.md

 Proxy_wifi service is a library, its code will be running inside your application process.
-It uses the Windows Wlan API to perform any Wi-Fi realated operation in the host.
+It uses the Windows Wlan API to perform any Wi-Fi related operation in the host.
 It can also emulate operations on fake networks if requested by the client application.

 Proxy_wifi service present an observer interface (`ProxyWifiObserver`) that